luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 The German parties naturally also take the opportunity to be represented on it, albeit with very different degrees of success.
 While the viewership is behind some of the more influential accounts on this platform, investigating the content shared on YouTube allows us to examine the parties' self-representation in more detail.
 #footnote[There are some successful channels of German politicians like Sarah Wagenknecht (with 664,000 followers) or Alice Weidel (with 189,000 followers) with personal channels.
 Still, we focus on the party channels in this study.]
 This research aims to take a closer look at the use and dissemination of populism on YouTube by German political parties.

 #quote(block: true)[
-    #strong[Research Questions:]
+    #strong[Research Question:]
-    What type of content do German political parties share on YouTube, and which content tends to gain the most traction or success?
-    Additionally, does the element of populism contribute to the popularity of certain content?
+    How do German political parties utilize YouTube differently, and to what extent does populism influence the popularity of their content?
 ]

 = Theory

 == Populism and the Bundestag <populism-and-the-bundestag>

+#inote[
 *TODO*
 - Cite some populism research
+]

+Populism can be defined in a lot of different ways, with the two main approaches being "actor-centered" and "communication-centered" (larsson et al, the rise of instagram).
+While the former approach sees populism as a property of some political entity, be it a politician or a party, the latter considers populism as a style of communication (e.g. Jacobs et al or Stanyer et al.-- see larson).
+We combine both approaches in classifying the parties, based on a actor-centered approach (using PopuList) and identifying populist dimensions in the commnunication that is shared on the parties' YouTube channel.

 While populism research is covers a variety of different approaches to its core concept @hungerWhatBuzzwordSystematic2022, the literature increasingly converges to a single definition: the ideational approach @muddePopulistZeitgeist2004 @bonikowskiPoliticsUsualMeasuring2022.
 This approach frames populism pimarily as a conflict between the corrupt elite and the virtuous people and therefore focuses on two key notions: anti-elitism and people-centrism.